 One of the things that's set this site apart over the years is that my focus has always been on putting your needs first.
-That's why, even though I occasionally release premium guides and tools, the vast majority of resources I release are freebies (all non-gated as of November 2016).
+That's why, even though I occasionally release premium guides and tools, the vast majority of resources I release are freebies.

-But those resources?
-Blog content?
-The other site features here?
-They take a heck of a lot of time to create and maintain.
+But those resources and other site features here (like the freelance writing job board and writers' market directory)?
+They take a lot of time to create and maintain.
 And I couldn't justify doing that if this site didn't bring in income.

-Advertisers -- including those running affiliate programs -- foot the bill for most things so I don't constantly have to ask you to buy more shit from me.
-And if I am going to ask you to invest in something, it's damn well going to be worth your time and money whether that product comes from me or someone else.
+Advertisers -- including those running affiliate programs -- foot the bill for most things so I don't constantly have to ask you to buy more products from me.
+And if I am going to ask you to invest in something, it will always be something I consider worthy of the time and money whether that product comes from me or someone else.

 My rules for affiliate reviews are simple.

 Here's what I can promise you about any affiliate review you find here moving forward (and past affiliate-promoted content will all be reviewed in time and updated to be in line with these policies -- though most, if not all, already were):